uclaacm/hack-curriculum/stackschool/2-databases/README.md

 ![SyncvsAsync](../textbook/src/img/SyncvsAsync.png "Synchronous vs Asynchronus")

 Unless otherwise indicated, most of the code you write is synchronous.
-That is, if there are any tasks that take a long time to complete[^12], they may serve as a bottleneck to other, potentially unrelated tasks.
+That is, if there are any tasks that take a long time to complete,[^12] they may serve as a bottleneck to other, potentially unrelated tasks.
 As you might expect, we can get around this with asynchronous programming.

 [^12]: Such as getting a lot of data from a database *cough cough*.

 <details>
 <summary> <b> Taking things slowly... </b></summary>

 Continuing with our analogy, let's write some code that represents the situation.
-Let's say we have a function for each task mentioned above.
+Suppose we have a function for each task mentioned above.

 ```js
     const boilWater = () => {